 Xanax addiction is quickly growing to epic proportions around the world.
 What makes Xanax addiction such an extensive problem is that many people that are prescribed this medication don’t even realize that they have developed a dependency until they try to stop taking it and undergo intense withdrawal symptoms.

 Xanax is a member of the benzodiazepine family.
-These mild forms of tranquilizers are some of the most prescribed medications in the world leading to drug detox in NYC.
+These mild forms of tranquilizers are some of the most prescribed medications in the world leading to drug detox.
 You don’t even have to abuse Xanax to become addicted.
 Simply taking the medication as directed causes your tolerance to increase and a dependency to develop, which is why an experienced team of addiction specialists at an outpatient rehab can be so helpful.

 Detox from Xanax

 Xanax depresses your central nervous system and significantly impacts your moods and behaviors.
 Since Xanax floods your brain with dopamine, it produces a surge of good feelings.
 The sensation can be intense, and it has proved difficult for anyone to resist.

 Xanax detox can be especially difficult because you develop a physical dependency that is often stronger than the psychological one.
-If you’re wondering how to detox from Xanax, the safe answer is: slowly and with the assistance of addiction treatment centers such as Suboxone Treatment Clinic NYC.
+If you’re wondering how to detox from Xanax, the safe answer is: slowly and with the assistance of addiction treatment centers such as Suboxone Treatment Clinic.

 Withdrawal symptoms can be severe.
 Life-threatening symptoms can include: